Back to: Trading with Smart Money

 History repeats itself.

-It states that human behavior will not change and commit to similar things repeatedly.
-Means chart patterns in the technical analysis have been used for more than 100 years, and they are still believed to be relevant and that often repeat themselves.
+It states that human behavior will not change and that people will commit to similar things repeatedly.
+This means chart patterns in technical analysis have been used for more than 100 years, and they are still believed to be relevant and often repeat themselves.
 Technical analysis is the study of past market price action to try to gauge what the market might do in the future.

-Newton’s first law of Motion state that “An object at rest remains at rest, or if in motion, remains in motion at a constant velocity unless acted on by an external force.
-So, the same way we assume that a trend remains in force till we don’t see a trend reversal price action that has enough force to change or stop it.
+Newton’s first law of Motion states that “An object at rest remains at rest, or if in motion, remains in motion at a constant velocity unless acted on by an external force.
+So, in the same way, we assume that a trend remains in force till we don’t see a trend reversal price action that has enough force to change or stop it.

 3 RULES FOR TREND

-- We expect an up or downtrend to continue in its current state until the next support /resistance or unless displaying evidence of weakness within the trend.
+- We expect an up or downtrend to continue in its current state until the next support /resistance or unless evidence of weakness within the trend is displayed.

-- If strength is shown on an approach to a support or resistance, we expect a breakout
+- If strength is shown on an approach to support or resistance, we expect a breakout.

 Applications of technical analysis

-- Technical analysis can be used in stocks, indices, futures, commodities, or any tradable instrument where the price is influenced by the forces of supply and demand.
+- Technical analysis can be used in stocks, indices, futures, commodities, or any tradable instrument where the forces of supply and demand influence the price.

 Next MARKET STRUCTURE